perfsonar/docker-oneshot-builder/README.md

 Note: Debian family containers are provided for different CPU architectures.

-A typical invocation would look like this
+A typical invocation to accompany the Git commands shown above would look like this:

 ```
 $ docker run \